 But if you fancy a particular color, as you can see there is an extremely wide range to choose from – you are almost spoilt for choice.
 All Maine Coon cats are beautiful whatever their color and make wonderful pets.

-So, how many colors is the Maine Coon seen in?
-The Maine Coon cab be at least 85 colors and color combinations.
 In fact, there doesn’t seem to be a color or color combination that you can’t get a Maine Coon in.
-So if you want to get a Maine Coon to match your hair, your sofa or your carpet you probably can.
+So if you want one to match your hair, your sofa, or your carpet you will probably find one that does.

 I am convinced that there might be such a thing as the naughty ginger gene.
 Does anyone else agree?